Photo by Jamie Napier

 We are looking forward to you joining us this fall!

-Apply for study & co-op permit
+Apply for Study & Co-op Permit

-Starting May 1st you can make an appointment with the TCard Office to get your Student ID (TCard) and activate your UTORid/UToronto email address.
 International students may get their TCard in advance of getting their study permit provided they have an active passport.
-You can activate your UTORid/UToronto email before arriving in Toronto.
-You can pick up your TCard when you have arrived in Toronto.
-You need an active UTORid/UToronto email to access Quercus and Housing resources.
+You can activate your UTORid/ UToronto email before arriving in Toronto, then collect your TCard when you have arrived in Toronto.
+You need an active UTORid/ UToronto email to access Quercus (the University's course portal) and University of Toronto Housing resources.

 There are various housing options for students studying at the University of Toronto.
 If you wish to stay on-campus, Graduate House has dedicated housing for graduate students.
 However, space is limited.
 Most graduate students live off campus.
 The University has an Off-Campus Housing website to help students find housing.

-Apply for financial aid & create a budget
+Apply for Financial Aid & Create a Budget

 If you qualify for provincial funding like OSAP, you should apply as soon as the portal opens for new applicants.
 You are also encouraged to seek other financial resources to fund your degree, such as student loans from your preferred banking institution.
-The University of Toronto works closely with Scotiabank but students may seek loans from any bank they prefer.
-To learn more about your fees and financial aid options, please visit this website to more information: https://munkschool.utoronto.ca/mpp/fees-and-financial-aid

 The Econ and Math-Stats Prep courses